cldrn/IoTGoat/README.md

 # IoTGoat
  IoT Goat will be a deliberately insecure firmware based on OpenWrt.
-The project’s goal is to teach users about the most common vulnerabilities typically found in IoT devices.
+The project's goal is to teach users about the most common vulnerabilities typically found in IoT devices.
 The vulnerabilities will be based on the top 10 vulnerabilities as documented by OWASP: https://www.owasp.org/index.php/OWASP_Internet_of_Things_Project

 <h3> Getting started </h3>